 Whom do I recommend this to

 I frankly cannot categorize this book.
-I would recommend everyone to stay away from it.
+I would rather recommend everyone to stay away from it.

 I received the book from the publishers for review.
 The opinions are my own, completely uninfluenced.